 The word alone may cause some of you to want to run in the opposite direction of anyone hosting a vision board party but you can call it other things.

-Some examples include a wellness vision board, picture collage board, vision board affirmations, board checklist, photo collage board, manifestation board.
+Some examples include a wellness vision board, picture collage board, vision board affirmations, board checklist, photo collage board, and manifestation board.

 To keep you organized, here are all the materials you’ll be needing to create your vision board: